yulab2021/TandemMod/README.md

 ### Environment configuration
 ####

-The following modules are needed to run TandemMod.
-You module | version
+The following modules are needed to run TandemMod. module | version
 ---|---
 samtools | 1.3.1